I discovered coupons in the 1980s, when I was a college student working nights and weekends as a grocery-store cashier.

-The car dealership where I bought my car knows when I need to visit, and craftily sends a flyer offering a deal on oil changes and other procedures if I take the car back to them.
+The car dealership where I bought my car knows when I need to visit, and craftily sends a flier offering a deal on oil changes and other procedures if I take the car back to them.
 But it’s not close to my home, and sometimes I just choose a national chain, such as Jiffy Lube or Grease Monkey.
-These chains frequently have online coupons that vary by location but can be substantial, and may also offer military or senior discounts.
+These chains frequently have online coupons that vary by location but can be substantial.
+They may also offer military or senior discounts.

 Almost anything at craft stores

 Major craft chains like Michael’s, Joann and Hobby Lobby are all big on coupons.
 Somehow, I forget to save their printed mailers, but that doesn’t matter these days.
 Just pull out your smartphone and look up the current deals.
 They’re prominently linked to from each store’s main webpage.

 Food delivery services that are new to you

 These services want you as a regular customer and often offer a percentage-off discount or even free delivery when you try them for the first time.
 Look for this type of deal when you first log in to the ordering site, or check their menu for a “promotions” page.
 You might also receive an offer like this by mail on occasion.

 The clerk at my regular dry cleaners is pleasant enough, but I’m not against switching from cleaner to cleaner to use a coupon or promotion.
 Check the blue Valpak envelope that likely comes in your mail for a dry-cleaner coupon — they always seem to have one or more.
 And when you pick up your cleaning, check your receipt — sometimes there’s a coupon or deal to bring you back.